sarashamas/docs-calendar/docs/api/provider/rest_routes/Post_routes/js_eventcalendar_postupload_route.md

 @short: Uploads a binary file to the server and returns a json object with the file id, name, and url

-The route handles the POST request made to the **'/uploads'** path.
+The route handles the POST multipart request made to the **'/uploads'** path.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">